 Sometimes, very deep burns can be categorized as fourth-degree burns.

-The physical and emotional damage of severe burns
+What are the physical and emotional damage of severe burns?

 Even simple burns run the risk of serious infection.
 Deeper burns, in addition to requiring skin grafts, usually require that the victim wear compression garments for the good part of a year.
 Third-degree burns often limit the ability of the person to work and diminish their quality of life.
 Visible burns on the face, arms, and other parts of the anatomy are disfiguring.